 whose clients included major US technology companies.

-Greg is completing his Master's degree in Biophotonics at University
+Greg has completed his Master's degree in Biophotonics at University

 Larry has spent over 16 years leading teams, designing and developing software and embedded systems for multiple markets.
 His ability to understand complete systems and the software stack has lead to high quality and high performance designs.
 In addition to developing device drivers, platform software and applications, Larry has developed and presented training for internal teams, end customers and technical conferences on highly technical content.
 Larry is currently the CTO and co-founder of HiQES, a engineering services company.